balatro-src/balatro-src-reverse-engineering/README.md

 # Balatro Reverse Engineering Attempt

-This project includes the Balatro Source Code with the Textures and Shaders included.
+This project includes the 64-bit version of the Balatro Source Code with the Textures and Shaders included.
 Some things may not work.
+But, to run the game in 32-bit mode you can just use the 32-bit instructions.

 ## NOTE

 This project was not designed as a way to pirate the game.
 It was made as an attempt to reverse engineer and learn about the code that was written, and as a result learning the Love2D framework.

+### NOTE II
+   ## To compile the game, you need the steam_api64.dll and luasteam.dll file from your actual Balatro installation in the repo directory.
+I will NOT supply those files as that will result in piracy.

 ### Test Menu